Yoga Therapy

 Reasons To Incorporate Yoga As A Lifestyle

-1. Creates Discipline: Discipline is a necessity in life.
+1. Yoga Creates Discipline: Discipline is a necessity in life.
 Discipline is essential for achieving any kind of success in your life!
-It is the secret to the most effective, efficient and well strategic plan you can give yourself!
-Being successfullosing weight, maintaining relationships are not tasks that come easy for most people.
-They are all things we must work hard on creating, keeping and maintaining!
+A disciplined practice of any kind is the secret to the most effective, efficient, and well strategized plan you can give yourself.
+Being successful, losing weight, and maintaining relationships are not tasks that come easy for most people.
+They are all things we must work hard on creating, keeping, and maintaining.
+Being disciplined helps in all aspects of your life.

-3. Increases Flexibility: Yoga is the way to a more pliable, flexible body.
-It creates a supple and more resilient muscular structure suited to react quicker to falls, accidents or in any kind of sports.
+3. Yoga Increases Flexibility: Yoga is the way to a more pliable, flexible body.
+It creates a supple and more resilient muscular structure suited to react quicker to falls, accidents, or in any kind of sports.
 As we age, the flexibility improved by doing yoga has shown to be a deterrent in injury related accidents.
+Physical flexibility can equate to better mental flexibility — if we pay attention.

-4. Quiets the Mind: A disciplined mind is a free mind.
+4. Yoga Quiets the Mind: A disciplined mind is a free mind.
 Gain control over your thoughts and you maintain control over your life.
 Retrain your mind and you regain your freedom.
-Calming the mind is a behavioral technique used to interrupt, minimize and eliminate “psychological noise”.
-Obsessive, repetitive thoughts, anxiety and fears are all apart of negative, self-destructive patterns that can benefit from the power of yoga and mind quieting.
+Calming the mind is a behavioral technique used to interrupt, minimize, and eliminate “psychological noise.”
+Let’s face it, we all have psychological noise.
+Obsessive, repetitive thoughts, anxiety, and fear are all apart of negative, self-destructive patterns that can benefit from the power of yoga and mind quieting.

-5. Improves Breathing : Breath is life!
-Exchange of electrons.
-Flow of energy.
-Air is the primary nutrient.
-Survival without it is measured in minutes.
-It is so important that you do it without thinking.
+5. Yoga Improves Breathing : Breath is life.
+It is an exchange of electrons.
+Breath is the flow of energy.
+As air is our primary nutrient, survival without it is measured in minutes.
+It is so important — we do it without thinking.
 Your breathing is the voice of your spirit.
 It’s depth, smoothness, sound, and rate reflect your mood.
-If you become aware of your breath and breathe the way you do when you are calm you will become calm.
+If you become aware of your breath and breathe the way you do when you are calm, you will become calm.
 Yoga helps us to practice regular, mindful breathing and can be calming and energizing.
 With the addition of music and it’s rhythm, the “musical breath” can even help stress-related health problems ranging from panic attacks to digestive disorders.
 Fall into the rhythm of the music and breathe.
 Focus on your breathing as you move through your yoga poses.

-6. Brings Awareness: Through your yoga practice, you can gain a broader perspective in self awareness.
-Being able to open up your mind, allowing a free flow of thoughts and ideas can be liberating.
-Welcoming a new opinion or way of doing something can bring new meaning to your life.
-If you give up your closed thoughts and make way for a different opinion, you may be surprised at the outcome.
-Through your yoga practice, you learn to strive to meet difficult goals as you are pushed to stretch the horizons of what you think is impossible.
-You can then share the ways in which obstacles and challenges have made you stronger, and given you confidence to continue setting goals and dreams in your adventures, your business, and in your day to day life.
+6. Yoga Brings Awareness: Through your yoga practice, you can gain a broader perspective in self-awareness.
+Being able to open up your mind, allowing a free flow of thoughts and new ideas can be liberating.
+Welcoming a new opinion or way of doing something can bring a fresh perspective to your life.
+If you give up your closed thoughts and make way for different opinions, you may be surprised at the outcome.
+Through your yoga practice, you can learn to strive and meet difficult goals as you are pushed to stretch the horizons of what you think is impossible.
+You can then share the ways in which obstacles and challenges have made you stronger, giving you the confidence to continue setting goals and dreams in your adventures, your business, and in your day-to-day life.
 This is conscious living.

-7. Improves Nutrition: The source of fuel you find to nourish you on a daily basis changes as you become a yogi.
-The demands for a healthier diet make your journey more important.
-The Ayurvedic science of food is based on incorporating the 6 flavors (pungent, salty, sweet, bitter, sour and astringent) into each meal.
-The Three Humours or Tri-dosa are Ayurvedic body types that tailor a diet and digestive routines that are best for you.
+7. Yoga Improves Nutrition: The source of fuel you find to nourish you on a daily basis changes as you become a yogi.
+The demands for a healthier diet can make your journey more important.
+The Ayurvedic science of food is based on incorporating the 6 flavors (pungent, salty, sweet, bitter, sour, and astringent) into each meal.
+The Three Humours or Tri-dosa are Ayurvedic body types that tailor a diet and digestive routines that may be best for you.
+Yoga can make us more aware of what we choose to put into our bodies.

-9. Improves Your Quality of Life: You are now breathing better, are more flexible, have found a new sense of purpose, drive and direction in your life.
+9. Yoga Improves Your Quality of Life: You are now breathing better, are more flexible, have found a new sense of purpose, drive, and direction in your life, thanks to yoga.
 Welcome change!
 Through this gateway, your idea of nourishment has changed.
 Not just what you put in your body, but what you allow or don’t allow in your life any more.
 Yoga is like the lotus flower.
 It teaches us to unfold one petal at a time in order to reveal the raw beauty underneath.

-10. Brings You Closer to Nature/Spirit: Finding spirit and a higher sense of purpose comes to you as you evolve in your yoga practice.
+10. Yoga Brings You Closer to Nature/Spirit: Finding spirit and a higher sense of purpose comes to you as you evolve in your yoga practice.
 It can show us what is truly important in life.
-Allowing all those things that monopolize our time, to begin to have less value and stress inducing effects on us.
+Yoga allows all those things that monopolize our time to begin to have less value and stress-inducing effects on us.
 Especially as you grow as a yogi.

 — Andrew Pacholyk, Lead Us To A Place: your spiritual journey through life’s seasons